Translation style guide

 Dates

-- When translating dates, there are a number of considerations and differences based on the language.
-These include the date format, separator, capitalization and leading zeros.
+- When translating dates, there are several considerations and differences based on the language.
+These include the date format, separator, capitalization, and leading zeros.
 There are also differences between full-length and numerical dates.

 - Some examples of different date formats: